 Is your favorite Siamese, adorable Maine Coon, or irreplaceable mixed-breed showing certain unhealthy signs?
 They may be suffering from an intolerance to something in their environment.

 Food and environmental intolerances can lead to a range of symptoms that are quite similar to allergy symptoms.
-These include:

 Luckily, with an at-home cat intolerance test, pinpointing the cause of your cat’s issue is easier than ever.
-But with a variety of these tests now available on the market, deciding which one is right for you isn’t always easy.
+But with a variety of these tests now available on the market, deciding which one is right for your cat isn’t always easy.

 We love our cats, and as cat lovers, our pet’s health is of the utmost concern.
-And when it comes to the health of our feline friends, there are a ton of factors that could be at play.
+But when it comes to the health of our feline friends, there are a ton of factors that could be at play.

 One of these tests can help you to determine if your cat’s negative health symptoms are either caused by:

 In addition to regular check-ups at the vet, a cat intolerance test can help you keep your pet as healthy as possible.
 It can also narrow down why it may keep vomiting on the couch.